How to Rotate Proxies While Scraping Web Data

 pip install requests beautifulSoup4 lxml

-In addition, we also need the built-in threading module to allow multiple testing of the proxies to see if they work and json to read from a JSON file.
+In addition, we also need the built-in threading module to allow multiple testing of the proxies to see if they work and JSON to read from a JSON file.

 import requests